IBM/FoodTrackerBackend/README.md

 ## Next Steps
 If you have sufficient time, the following tasks can be completed to update your application.

+### Adding a Database to the Kitura FoodServer with Swift-Kuery
+The current implementation of the Kitura FoodServer is storing the meals in a local dictionary on the server.
+This meals that if the server is restated all the saved data will be lost.
+These following tutorial demonstrates how to add a PostgreSQL database to the FoodServer using [Swift-Kuery](https://github.com/IBM-Swift/Swift-Kuery) and [Swift-Kuery-PostgreSQL](https://github.com/IBM-Swift/Swift-Kuery-PostgreSQL) to [add data persistence to the server](AddDatabase.md).

 ### Add Support for Retrieving and Deleting Meals from the FoodServer
 The current implementation of the Kitura FoodServer has support for retrieving all of the stored Meals using a `GET` request on `/meals`, but the FoodTracker app is currently only saving the Meals to the FoodServer.
-The following contains the steps to add [Retrieving and Deleting Meals from the FoodServer](RetrievingAndDeleting.md)
+The following contains the steps to add [Retrieving and Deleting Meals from the FoodServer](RetrievingAndDeleting.md).

 ### Add a Web Application to the Kitura server
 Now that the Meals from the FoodTracker app are being stored on a server, it becomes possible to start building a web application that also provides users with access to the stored Meal data.
-The following steps describe how to start to [Build a FoodTracker Web Application](AddWebApplication.md)
+The following steps describe how to start to [Build a FoodTracker Web Application](AddWebApplication.md).

 ### Deploy and host the Kitura FoodServer in the Cloud
 In order for a real iOS app to connect to a Kitura Server, it needs to be hosted at a public URL that the iOS app can reach.

 Kitura is deployable to any cloud, but the project created with `kitura init` provides additonal files so that it is pre-configured for clouds that support any of Cloud Foundry, Docker or Kubernetes.
-The follow contains the steps to take the Kitura FoodServer and [Deploy to the IBM Cloud using Cloud Foundry](DeployToCloud.md)
+The follow contains the steps to take the Kitura FoodServer and [Deploy to the IBM Cloud using Cloud Foundry](DeployToCloud.md).

+### View a sample Todo list application using Kitura
+This tutorial takes you through the basics of creating a Kitura server.
+To see a completed Todo list application with demonstrations of all HTTP requests go to [iOSSampleKituraKit](https://github.com/IBM-Swift/iOSSampleKituraKit)